Impostor Syndrome in Employees: How to Recognize and Overcome It

 5. Establish Meaningful Mentorship Connections

-A strong mentor relationship can offer validation, perspective, and encouragement—especially for employees navigating self-doubt in a new role or responsibility.
+A strong mentor relationship can provide validation, perspective, and encouragement.
+This is especially helpful for employees facing self-doubt in a new role or responsibility.

 How to apply it:

-- Include space in mentorship conversations to discuss confidence and career growth—not just technical skills.
+• Make space in mentorship conversations to talk about confidence and career development, not just technical skills.

 Equipping mentors through emotional intelligence or coaching-focused training ensures they know how to offer support that’s thoughtful and empowering.